 Brief history

 The federal Clean Air Act requires the U.S. Environmental Protection Agency to establish National Emission Standards for Hazardous Air Pollutants, known as NESHAPs, for both major and area sources of hazardous air pollutants.
 EPA finished establishing major source standards in 2004.
 EPA began establishing area source standards in 2006 and concluded in 2011.
 EPA may adopt additional NESHAPs in the future for new source categories or source categories it may have missed.
+Oregon, and other states with EPA-delegated programs, must adopt the standards to remain in conformity with federal standards.

 This proposed rulemaking is the final phase for Oregon’s adoption of area source standards.
 The first four phases concluded in December 2008, December 2009, February 2011 and March 2013.